mavlink/mavlink-devguide/en/services/parameter.md

 The `param_id` string can store up to 16 characters.
 The string is terminated with a NULL (`\0`) character if there are less than 16 human-readable chars, and without a null termination byte if the length is exactly 16 chars.

-Values are encoded *within* the `param_value` field, an IEE754 single-precision, 4 byte, floating point value.
+Values are byte-wise encoded *within* the `param_value` field, an IEE754 single-precision, 4 byte, floating point value.
 The `param_type` ([MAV_PARAM_TYPE](../messages/common.md#MAV_PARAM_TYPE)) is used to indicate the actual type of the data so that it can be decoded by the recipient.
 Supported types are: 8, 16, 32 and 64-bit signed and unsigned integers, and 32 and 64-bit floating point numbers.

+> **Note** A byte-wise conversion is needed, rather than a simple cast, to enable larger integers to be exchanged (e.g. 1E7 scaled integers can be useful for encoding some types of data, but lose precision if cast directly to floats).

+### Mavgen C API

 The C API provides a convenient `union` that allows you to bytewise convert between any of the supported types: `mavlink_param_union_t` ([mavlink_types.h](https://github.com/mavlink/c_library_v2/blob/master/mavlink_types.h)).
 For example, below we shown how you can set the union integer field but pass the float value to the sending function: